Last Updated on July 16, 2021 by Grow with Bovees

 In terms of ergonomics, you can tell a lot of time has gone into the design and placement of the motor.
 The whole unit feels extremely well-balanced, and it isn’t too heavy or light at either end.

-The power is great, too, as with all brushless motors, providing power that is constant and efficient.
+The power is great, too, as with all brushless motors, providing power that is constant and efficient, whether tackling tall grass or thick grass and on full power it will tackle thick brush as well.

-Unfortunately, this is another unit where the stock guard needs to be improved.
+Unfortunately, this is another of the battery powered trimmers featured here, where the stock guard needs to be improved.

 You may get some fly off when using the EGO, which is a shame for a unit that scores so highly everywhere else.